SIMulation of tools / tissues interactions for the PLanning of Endovascular devices implantation.

 The main objectives of the project SIMPLE are to propose and develop patient-specific and predictive numerical methods to simulate endovascular treatments and to investigate their integration in the clinical decision process.
 Application context focuses on some endovascular interventions that share common features (e.g. delivery tools and access pathways): endovascular abdominal aneurysm repair (EVAR), transcatheter aortic valve implantation (TAVI), percutaneous transluminal angioplasty (PTA) and access to supra aortic trunks, especially in case of active catheterization.

 To develop patient- specific and predictive simulation, the proposed approach is based on the joint exploitation of patient image data and biomechanical models.
-Intended work more specifically deals with the simulation of delivery tools insertion, vascular deformations, prosthesis and stent deployment, and active catheterization.
+Work more specifically deals with the simulation of delivery tools insertion, vascular deformations, prosthesis and stent deployment, and active catheterization.

 Main results and on-going work:

-SIMPLE project is carried out in strong interaction with clinicians integrated in the team.
+SIMPLE project was carried out in strong interaction with clinicians integrated in the team.
 First results have been obtained in the context of endovascular abdominal aneurysm repair.
-Ongoing work is extending to other endovascular applications in surgery, interventional cardiology and radiology.
+Work was also extended to other applications in vascular surgery, interventional cardiology and radiology.

-The first results show that the reduced order model could be used to estimate the vascular deformation due to the insertion of a stiff guidewire in a few seconds and can be more easily integrated into the clinical workflow.
-Further ssessments are underway.
+Preliminary results showed that the reduced order model could be used to estimate the vascular deformation due to the insertion of a stiff guidewire in a few seconds and could be more easily integrated into the clinical workflow.
+Further assessments are underway.

-A numerical method has been developed to simulate stent-graft deployment in abdominal aortic aneurysm considering the vascular deformation due to the insertion of the delivery tools.
-First results were presented at SURGETICA’2017 conference [6].
+A numerical method has been proposed by LTSI to simulate stent-graft deployment in abdominal aortic aneurysm considering the vascular deformation due to the insertion of the delivery tools [7][8].

-In order to extend simulation based decision support to active catheterization recently proposed by ISIR and Basecamp Vascular start-up, issues related to the analysis of intra-operative observations are also being addressed by ISIR.
-The objective is to estimate the pose and to characterize the behaviour of this new kind of devices from fluoroscopic images, more specifically when accessing supra aortic trunks.
-The work planned at TIMC deals with the development of an experimental bench, integrating fluids flow dynamics, compatible with intra-operative X-ray rotational imaging.
+In order to extend simulation based decision support to active catheterization recently proposed by ISIR and Basecamp Vascular start-up, issues related to the analysis of intra-operative observations were also addressed.
+ISIR proposed an approach to estimate the pose and to characterize the behaviour of this new kind of devices from fluoroscopic images, more specifically when accessing supra aortic trunks [15].
+TIMC developed an experimental bench, integrating fluids flow dynamics, compatible with intra-operative X-ray rotational imaging.
 The evaluation and the study of the influence of the blood flow on catheter navigation are then possible.
-This will allow analysing the validity of different hypotheses eligible for catheterization simulation.
+This provides a tool for analysing the validity of different hypotheses eligible for catheterization simulation [16][17].

 Bibliography